Halong Bay, Vietnam

 Counter: Country No.76

 Illnesses or mishaps: Dealing with a last-minute flight cancellation and being ripped off by a taxi driver who used the old decimal point trick with the help of a tampered taxi meter.
-It happens to the best of us.

 This must rank as my most hastily organised trip abroad ever.
 A week before arriving in Ho Chi Minh City in Vietnam there were absolutely no plans to travel to the country.
 None.
 In travel, though, when an irresistible flight offer presents itself, you have to grab it with both hands.
 My criteria for deciding to travel anywhere is really very simple.
 Is it safe?
 Have I been there before?
 Return flights from Sydney to Ho Chi Minh for £100 was an opportunity not to be missed - even if this was during Vietnam's rainy season and even if the flight times were rather horrific (departure time 2am, anyone?)
 With scant knowledge, no itinerary and with virtually no idea about what to do and where to go, I touched down on Vietnam soil, and in doing so, made it to my 76th country.